 Since January 19, 2018, three putative class action complaints have been filed against the Company in the United States District Court for the Northern District of California: (1) Diana Hauck et al. v.
 AMD, Inc., Case No. 5:18-cv-0047, filed on January 19, 2018; (2) Brian Speck et al. v.
 AMD, Inc., Case No. 5:18-cv-0744, filed on February 4, 2018; and (3) Nathan Barnes and Jonathan Caskey-Medina, et al. v.
 AMD, Inc., Case No. 5:18-cv-00883, filed on February 9, 2018.
 On April 9, 2018, the court consolidated these cases and ordered that Diana Hauck et al. v.
-AMD, Inc. serve as the lead case.
-On June 13, 2018, six plaintiffs (from California, Louisiana, Florida, and Massachusetts) filed a consolidated amended complaint alleging that the Company failed to disclose its processors' alleged vulnerability to Spectre.
+AMD, Inc., Case No. 5:18-cv-00883, filed on February 9, 2018.
+On April 9, 2018, the court consolidated amended complaint alleging that the Company failed to disclose its processors' alleged vulnerability to Spectre.
 Plaintiffs further allege that the Company's processors cannot perform at its advertised processing speeds without exposing consumers to Spectre, and that any "patches" to remedy this security vulnerability will result in degradation of processor performance.
 The plaintiffs seek damages under several causes of action on behalf of a nationwide class and four state subclasses (California, Florida, Massachusetts, Louisiana) of consumers who purchased AMD processors and/or devices containing AMD processors.
 The plaintiffs also seek attorneys' fees, equitable relief, and restitution.
 Pursuant to the court's order directing parties to litigate only eight of the causes of action in the consolidated amended complaint initially, the Company filed a motion to dismiss on July 13, 2018.
 On October 29, 2018, after the plaintiffs voluntarily dismissed one of their claims, the court granted the Company's motion and dismissed six causes of action with leave to amend.
 The plaintiffs filed their amended consolidated complaint on December 6, 2018.
-On January 3, 2019, the Company again moved to dismiss the subset of claims currently at issue with prejudice.
-A case management conference is scheduled for May 8, 2019 wh
+On January 3, 2019, the Company again moved to dismiss the subset of claims currently at issue.
+On April 4, 2019, the court granted the Company's motion and dismissed all claims currently at issue with prejudice.